inwenis/blog/docs/posts/post23.md

 Wird (wird - so weird that you need to misspell weird to get your point across).

+## tl;dr;

+In PowerShell variables are copied into the stack frame created for the function you're calling.
+So the "child" function can use your variables but can only modify its own copies.
+You can avoid this by setting your variable to private `$private:varName=...` and using `Set-StrictMode -version latest` to throw an error if "child" functions try to access a undefined variable.

+PowerShell uses dynamic scoping.
+What we know from most programming languages is lexical scoping.

 ---
 ```PowerShell
 function Do-InnerFunction  { Write-Host $t }